hensyou/cf-micro-service-architecture/marketplace-service/labs/README.md

 ```

-## Deploy To PCF
+### Deploy To PCF

-Add a manifest like the following:
+Add a manifest to the root of the project, and put the following:

 ```shell